jimmy58663/Craftility/README.md

 Current functionality:

--Provides a toggle button for auto-searching public crafting orders --New orders play a sound when found
 -Allows for simulating crafts with your existing stats --Different ranks of materials are selectable --Optional and Finishing reagents are selectable